Managed Enterprise accounts

 - After the set transfer date, users whose accounts are managed must use their company credentials to log into Trello via SSO in order to keep company data secure.

 - Enterprise administrators have the ability to control certain enterprise settings within Trello (e.g., which types of attachments are allowed on boards).

 If you are notified that your account will become managed and you have personal Trello content in the account, we recommend doing the following:

 - Create a Trello account for personal use (or use an existing personal Trello account).

-- Use our boards transfer tool to transfer any personal boards from your work account to your personal account.
+- Use our boards transfer tool to transfer any boards used for personal purposes from your work account to your personal account.

 Note: Depending on the board, team, or enterprise settings, certain boards may not be available to transfer.
 If this is the case, we recommend removing any personal content from your work Trello account and copying it to a personal Trello account.

 I no longer work for the company claiming my account.
 What should I do?